 The syllabus has been developed by NEBOSH following extensive consultation with key stakeholders, notably accredited course providers, professional bodies, employers, standards setting organisations, enforcement bodies and subject experts.
 NEBOSH would like to take this opportunity to thank all those who participated in the development, piloting and implementation of this qualification.

 1.18 Further information for candidates

-Further information for candidates including a syllabus summary, qualification overview leaflet and a sample Examiners' report can be found via the NEBOSH website (www.nebosh.org.uk).
-Examiners' reports may be purchased from the NEBOSH online shop.
+Further information for candidates including a qualification overview leaflet and an Examiners' report can be found via the NEBOSH website (www.nebosh.org.uk).

 1.19 Further information for accredited course providers